Best Rooftop Bars in Edinburgh: Drinks, Dates & Castle Views

 Chaophraya

-Not quite a bar as Chaophraya is a stylish Thai restaurant but it deserves a mention for being one of the very few rooftops in the city before prime location views were demanded by thirsty Instagram fans!
+It’s not quite a bar as Chaophraya is a stylish Thai restaurant, but it deserves mention for being one of the very few rooftops in the city before thirsty social media fans demanded prime location views!

 Reserve a table on the rooftop and add in the notes that you’d like Edinburgh Castle views if possible.